FavWest/pizza-parlor/README.md

 * JavaScript

 ## Description
 _Fill in an order form that specifies pizza size and toppings.
-Receive a response that describes your pizza and includes a price determined by the size and toppings you selected._
+Submitting the form adds that pizza to your order and displays your order and the total cost of that order._

 ## Setup/Installation Requirements
 ### Run Locally